 Foreword by Dr Michelle Garnett

-This is the fourth part of a five-part series on friendship in autism during the teen years, a new and original series of articles written by Prof Tony Attwood.
-In the first part of the series Tony described the differences between neurotypical and autistic friendship.
-In the second article, characteristics of female autistic friendships were presented.
-Next, certain successful friendship styles in autism were described.
-In this article strategies for parents and carers to assist their autistic adolescent with friendship are given.
-Next week suggested resources and programmes for teachers and therapists will be presented.
+Friendship is arguably one of the most important supports we have in life.
+Having just one good friend in adolescence can be the difference between positive well-being and suffering depression.
+An autistic teenager has the capacity for deep and enduring friendships, however forming, and keeping these friendships can seem impossible at times.
+We are proud to present a five-part series on friendship in autism during the teen years, a new and original series of articles written by Prof Tony Attwood.
+In the first part of the series Tony describes the differences between neurotypical and autistic friendship.
+In part two, the nuances of female autistic friendships are presented, in the next article, friendship styles that work in autism are described.
+Strategies are presented in the last two articles, firstly strategies for parents and then resources and programmes for teachers and therapists.
 We hope you find the series enlightening, and helpful for understanding and assisting the autistic adolescents you know and love to find and maintain friends.

-Next week, we will be presenting Part 5 of our series on Adolescent Autistic Friendship: Resources and Programmes for Teachers and Therapists.
+Next week, we will be presenting Part 2 of our series on Adolescent Autistic Friendship: Autistic Female Friendships.